 Women are born with a specific number of eggs, and as you age, the number of eggs remaining—also known as your ovarian reserve—diminishes.
 As ovarian reserve declines, you stop ovulating regularly and your ovaries produce less estrogen and progesterone.
 When you haven’t had a cycle for over 12 months, you’re officially in menopause.

 The most frustrating thing for women?
 Perimenopause doesn’t happen overnight.
 It’s the wind down of your reproductive years—sort of in the same way puberty is the ramp up to your reproductive years.
-Perimenopause can happen for months or even years (yes, years) and symptoms can come and go.
+Perimenopause can happen for years, and symptoms can come and go.

 During perimenopause, you might have abnormally long or short cycles, or skip your period for months at a time.
 Because you’re not regularly ovulating, your progesterone levels drop.
 FSH and testosterone also drop.
 But the real reason you’re feeling out of sorts?
 Estrogen is on a bit of a roller coaster: sometimes rising high and then plummeting back to low.
 When estrogen is high, you have symptoms that resemble PMS, and when it’s low, you’re more likely to experience hot flashes or vaginal dryness.

-Some research has shown certain factors can contribute to an earlier perimenopause, including smoking and even lack of sun exposure throughout your life.
+Research shows certain factors can contribute to an earlier perimenopause, including smoking and even lack of sun exposure.
 This matters because early menopause is associated with cardiovascular disease, osteoporosis, stroke, and all-cause mortality.